AdobeDocs/experience-manager-64.de-DE/help/sites-developing/the-basics.md

 * absolut oder
 * relativ zu einem Konfigurationsparameter

-   Relative Pfade werden von Adobe zur Verbesserung der Portabilität empfohlen.
+   Relative Pfade werden von der Adobe empfohlen, da sie die Portabilität erhöhen.

 All Sling scripts are stored in subfolders of either `/apps` or `/libs`, which will be searched in this order (see [Customizing Components and Other Elements](/help/sites-developing/dev-guidelines-bestpractices.md#customizing-components-and-other-elements)).